Reviews Archive

 Detail

-Amiga 500 - This is the original, base version of James Pond 2 that all other versions were built from.
-The actual graphics detail is not particularly high though is certainly functional, though with this game the emphasis in the graphics is more on the colourful and impressive effects laden backgrounds than detail.
-Some of the nice effects apparent throughout the game worth mentioning are the general backgrounds which take advantage of the Amiga's Copper chip to create impressive transitions through the colour spectrum from one horizontal scanline to another (this effect is very apparent in the 1st screen shot along), snow effects (which change direction blowing in the wind) transparencies, little animations and big fast scrolling backdrops.
+Some of the nice effects apparent throughout the game worth mentioning, are the colourful backgrounds which take advantage of the Amiga's Copper chip to create impressive transitions through the colour spectrum from one horizontal scanline to another (this effect is very apparent in the 1st screenshot), the snow effects (which change direction blowing in the wind), transparencies (see screenshot 3), over-the top background animations, and big, fast scrolling backdrops.

-Amiga 1200 - This version has all the detail and effects of the original with some new "pulsating" effects added to certain levels (these backgrounds were originally unique to the bonus stages).
+Amiga 1200 - This version has all the detail and effects of the original game, with some new "pulsating" effects added to certain levels (these backgrounds were originally unique to the bonus stages).

-Mega Drive - The Mega Drive version is unfortunately missing many of the originals' animated backgrounds and copper effects.
-The big scrolling backdrops (such as the one for the train level) have been downgraded now only scrolling in one direction (and others not at all), it's snow effects are more basic (snow doesn't change direction), and all the transparencies are now also gone.
-Most of the backgrounds are completely different, going more for an offbeat look, and as such some are more detailed than the Amiga versions and others less.
+The big scrolling backdrops (such as the one for the train level) have been downgraded now, only scrolling in one direction (and others not at all), it's snow effects are more basic (snow doesn't change direction), and all the transparencies are absent.

-SNES - The SNES version seems to me to be very similar to the Mega Drive version in graphics with the notable exception that it's backgrounds are in full colour and that it's snow effects are much better, it also attempts to include the moving-through-the-colour-spectrum backgrounds from the original though it must be said that the SNES' attempt is much, much cruder looking.
-The transparencies and scrolling backdrops are for the most part also downgraded, though a handfull of the ones missing from the Mega Drive version are still here, albeit still in a cut down form.
+SNES - The SNES version seems to me to be very similar to the Mega Drive version in graphics, with the notable exception that it's backgrounds are in full colour, and it's snow effects are much better, it also attempts to include the moving-through-the-colour-spectrum backgrounds from the original, though it must be said that the SNES' attempt is much cruder looking.

 Winner Is: Amiga 1200